 This course will describe the basic principles and elements that shape and determine the Earth's weather and climate.
-The course will begin with a discussion of the Earth System, with particular emphasis on the atmosphere.
-Next, we will discuss the energy that drives all we observe in the atmosphere.
-The first part of the course will concentrate on describing in some detail the elements that are common to weather and climate: temperature, pressure, moisture, clouds and winds.
-The second part of the course will, then, concentrate on how all those elements, working together or by combinations, determine the general circulation patterns in the atmosphere and oceans, weather patterns and our climate.
-Finally, we concentrate on air pollution and the changing climate and in this context; we will discuss some current issues, such as the potential impact that humans have on climate and climate change.
+The first part of the course will concentrate on describing the elements that are common to weather and climate: temperature, pressure, moisture, clouds and winds.
+The second part of the course will, then, concentrate on how all those elements, determine the general circulation patterns in the atmosphere and oceans, weather patterns and our climate.
+Finally, we concentrate on air pollution and the changing climate and in this context; we will discuss some current issues, such as the potential impact that humans have on climate, climate change and environmental justice.